fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 This is a crude simplification, but it will do.
 At its core, starting a program requires its path in the filesystem and a list of arguments.
 We can also optionally pass a dictionary of environment variables.

-We can use this function and our previous definition to write a very simple and useless shell.
+With this function and our previous definition, we can try to write a very simple and useless shell.

 ## The worst shell in the world